Is Daylight suitable for you?

 Daylight may not be suitable for everyone.

 Daylight may not be suitable for individuals with certain mental health symptoms, such as thoughts of self-harm, suicide, or violence toward others; substance use problems; psychosis or mania; or symptoms that compromise thinking and decision-making (e.g., dementia or other cognitive impairments).
-If you experience any of these symptoms, consult with a doctor before using Daylight.
+If you experience any of these symptoms, consult with a healthcare professional before using Daylight.

 Daylight is not a 'magic bullet' solution for worry and anxiety.